 In this academic internship and seminar, students will examine educational psychology, pedagogical models, and English language teaching methods.
-Students will intern with either a local public scientifico or Montessori high school, working closely with English language teachers and Italian students.
+Students will intern with a local public scientifico, Montessori high school, elementary school, or private language school working closely with English language teachers and Italian students.
 Depending on the placement and the teachers’ needs, student interns will either assist with lesson planning and classroom instruction or design and implement English language workshops with a specific theme such as music or travel.
 Visit this Umbra blog entry to read about Spring 2013 interns.

 Students in this course are encouraged but not required to enroll in PYHD 430: Human Development based on the complementary nature of their internship placement:

 - An appreciation for how the community partner, as part of the host culture, conveys an identity and sense of place

 - A body of disciplinary knowledge and theory with which to interpret and analyze the internship experience